Most Frequent Questions Answered

 The Cannabis Act created two new criminal offences, with maximum penalties of 14 years in jail for giving or selling cannabis to youth or using youth to commit a cannabis-related offence.

-British Columbians, aged 19 years or older, will be able to purchase dried cannabis flower, pre-rolls, oils, capsules, seeds, and cannabis accessories at the Evergreen Cannabis Store.
+British Columbians, aged 19 years or older, will be able to purchase dried cannabis flower, pre-rolled joints, edibles, vape pens/cartridges, concentrates, oils, capsules, topicals, seeds, and cannabis accessories at the Evergreen Cannabis Store.
 All cannabis products are purchased by Evergreen via the BC Liquor Distribution Branch.
-Edibles, topicals and concentrates became legal on October 17th, 2019 and will be available soon.

 The LDB will only purchase non-medical cannabis from federally licensed producers, approved by Health Canada.